grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 Besides being an open-source observability tool, Grafana has its own built-in alerting service.
 This means that you can receive notifications whenever there is an event of interest in your data, and even see these events graphed in your visualizations.

 In this step, we set up a new contact point.
-This contact point will use the [webhook integration](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/webhook-notifier/).
-This contact point will use the _webhooks_ integration.
+This contact point uses the [webhook integration](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/webhook-notifier/).
+This contact point uses the _webhooks_ integration.
 In order to make this work, we also need an endpoint for our webhook integration to receive the alert.
-We will use [Webhook.site](https://webhook.site/) to quickly set up that test endpoint.
+We can use [Webhook.site](https://webhook.site/) to quickly set up that test endpoint.
 This way we can make sure that our alert is actually sending a notification somewhere.

 <!-- INTERACTIVE ignore START -->